CAAPIM/Xamarin-MAS-Foundation/Guides/iOS/IOS_GUIDES.md

 **What**: Always start with login screen.<br>
 **Scenario**: You created a mobile bank app that checks bank account balances.
 In this case, you want users to always log in because the data is sensitive.
 Under the covers, the Mobile SDK requests an access token from the MAG.
 If the username and password are valid, the MAG authenticates and grants access.</br>

-Use the `Set grantFlow` to change the default login flow to password.
+Set the `MAS.GrantFlow` propery to `MASGrantFlow.Password` to  change the default flow to user authentication with password.

 ```c#
 //  Set grantFlow to Password